The Simple Investor (and 5 big threats)

 2. The Distractions

-Ideas that might double, triple or quadrouple an investment account.
+An idea that might double, triple or quadruple an investment account.

 The average investor trying to pick their own investments over the long term.

-Does worse than the average investor simplying buying an S&P500 stock fund.
+Doesn't do better than the average investor simply buying an S&P500 Stock Fund.

 Source: JPM Asset Management